MissMise/Digital-Botany/index.md

 Holograms are an example of a machine interacting with our environment by adding botanical information (output perspective).
 Imagine being able to incorporate augmented reality, holograms and glass technology to this perspective!
 I combine these technologies into a simple matrix.
 Digital botany offers the opportunity for a piece of Mother Earth to the benefit of both humans and green living.
 The following video shows the journey some French artists who are already working on a digital botany project that allows people to feel, listen to or even touch the product during an original sensory journey.

-According to Guy Debor, in The Society of the Spectacle, passivity was simultaneously the means and the end of a great hidden project, a project of social control.
-On the terms of its particular form of hegemony the spectacle naturally produced by spectators, not actors: modern men and women, citizens of the most advanced societies on earth, who were thrilled to watch whatever it was they were given to watch (The Society of the Spectacle, p.
+According to Guy Debor, in The Society of the Spectacle, passivity was "simultaneously the means and the end of a great hidden project, a project of social control.
+On the terms of its particular form of hegemony the spectacle naturally produced by spectators, not actors: modern men and women, citizens of the most advanced societies on earth, who were thrilled to watch whatever it was they were given to watch" (The Society of the Spectacle, p.
 99).
 Based on this statement should we find the theory of spectacle in many forms available to watch.
 In the following paragraphs, I will provide a brief description of holographic, augmented reality, virtual reality along with a few examples of how glass technology works.
+These are good example that support Guy Debord's argument of "The Society of Spectacle" as it offers modern and succesful elements that are given in to our current society to watch.